Skip to content

 Building Your Training Architecture

-The problem: You've heard about polarised training.
-You haven't built a week around it that actually fits your life.
+The problem: You've heard 'polarised' a hundred times.
+You've never built a week around it that survives contact with your actual calendar.

-What you'll do: A 6, 8, 10, or 12-hour training week designed around real constraints.
-The three sessions that drive 90% of improvement.
+What you'll do: Your 6, 8, 10 or 12-hour week, designed around the life you've got.
+The three sessions that drive 90% of the improvement — and permission to bin the rest.

 • 14-min video